pangenome/HPRCv2/README.md

 impg index -p hprc25272.aln.paf.gz
 ```

 which requires the bgzipped PAF file (representing the pangenome alignment) and its bgzip index (`.gzi` file).
-The latter can be found at https://garrisonlab.s3.amazonaws.com/hprcv2/pafs/hprc25272.aln.paf.gz.gzi or generated with the following command:
+The latter can be found at https://garrisonlab.s3.amazonaws.com/hprcv2/pafs/hprc25272.aln.paf.gz.gzi or generated from the bgzipped PAF file with the following command:

 ```bash
 bgzip -r hprc25272.aln.paf.gz